WGS-standards-and-analysis/datasets/README.md

 2. sra-toolkit, built from source: https://github.com/ncbi/sra-tools/wiki/Building-and-Installing-from-Source
 3. Perl 5.12.0
 4. Make
-5. sha256sum - Brew users: `brew install sha2`
+5. wget - Brew users: `brew install wget`
-6. wget - Brew users: `brew install wget`
+6. sha256sum - Linux-based OSs should have this already; Other users should see the relevant installation section below.

 ### Installing edirect